About the MIT Libraries’ Galleries and Exhibit Spaces

 The gallery opened in 2008.
 It was established with the generous support of MIT alumni and friends of the Libraries.

-The Rotch Library Exhibition space is comprised of a 400 square-foot a gallery plus two additional display cases for exhibits focusing on architecture, art, photography, design, urban planning, housing, community development, geography, globalization and environmental topics.
-The space is open to the MIT community – students, staff, faculty and alumni.
+Rotch Library Gallery is comprised of a 400 square-foot gallery with two additional display cases and two panels for exhibits focusing on interdisciplinary arts practices, works that push creative intellectual boundaries, and support research.
+Some topics include but are not limited to architecture, art, photography, design, urban planning, housing, community development, geography, globalization and the environment.
+The space is also a venue for curriculum-based shows and encourages student exhibits.
+The gallery is open to the MIT community – students, staff, faculty, and alumni; including members of their immediate families and sponsored affiliates.
+Exhibitions proposed by individuals or groups not affiliated with MIT will be considered, based on availability and content.
 The gallery has been exhibiting since the early 1990s.